French nationality of an adopted child

 The lawyer is obligatory.
 He's the one who does the walk.

-A child adopted in plenary form by a Frenchman is French by parentage.
+One minor adopted in plenary by a French is French by parentage.

 Who can help me?